marcbizal/FOG-Install-Guide/README.md

 <a name="static-ip"></a>
 ### Assigning a static IP address
 Click the Network Manager icon in the tray, then select "Edit Connections..."
 Select the interface you want to assign a static IP address to and click Edit, in my case it was very vaguely named "Wired connection 1".
 You can now optionally rename the interface.
-Open the IPv4 Settings, then Add an address and configure to your needs.
+Open the IPv4 Settings, then add an address and configure to your needs.
+After saving your changes, exit Network Manager.

+**IMPORTANT:** From the Network Manager tray, disconnect and reconnect to you network interface to apply changes.
+If you do not do this, the FOG installer will configure the server using the old DHCP assigned IP address.

 <a name="install-fog"></a>
 ### Download and install FOG Server